JeffreySarnoff/AlignedAllocs.jl/README.md

 ### why it matters

-Modern processors are organized to retrieve data in memory into chip local fast caches.
+Modern processors retrieve data in memory into fast chip-local caches.
 At a practical level, the unit of memory retrieval is the cache line.
-For most general purpose computing, the size of a cache line is 64 bytes (so one cache line holds 64 UInt8s, or 32 Int16s, or 16 Float32s, or 8 Float64s).
-When data is stored aligned to this size, its retreival is simpler and often quicker (crossing a cache line with say, a Float32 incurs costly delays).
+For most general purpose computing, the size of a cache line is 64 bytes (one cache line holds 64 UInt8s, 32 Int16s, 16 Float32s, or 8 Float64s).
+When data is stored aligned to this size, its retrieval is simpler.
+Straddling two cache lines with a single primitive bitstype value incurs costly delays.

-When using SIMD, alignment of 256 bytes (or more) is critical to getting the throughput one expects from SIMD operations.
-Running unaligned data through SIMD slows the processing down a very great deal.
+When using SIMD, alignment of 256 bytes (or more, depending on the processor) is critical to getting the throughput one expects from SIMD operations.
+Running unaligned data through SIMD slows the processing down significantly.

+Julia memory alignment for dense vectors of a numeric bitstype is at least 16 bytes and may be 64 bytes.
+Which of these alignments obtains depends on the size of the vector.
+At the time of this writing on a Windows system, 512 Float32s align to 64 bytes while 500 or fewer Float32s may align to 16 bytes.
+Similarly, 256 Float64s align to 64 bytes while 250 or fewer may align to 16 bytes.
+A dense vector of 2008 or fewer UInt8s may align to 16 bytes.
+These settings are internal to Julia and may change going forward.
+The take away message is that for dense vectors of these sizes, you do not know what allocation alignment holds.
+If that is not enough uncertainty, the allocation mechanism on Windows differs from the allocation mechanism on 'nix compatible systems.

 -----